-- Fairmont Hotel Vier Jahreszeiten: this grand 1897 building overlooks Aussenalster Lake.
+- Fairmont Hotel Vier Jahreszeiten 5 STARS: this grand 1897 building overlooks Aussenalster Lake.
 Hamburg’s Fairmont Hotel offers posh rooms, fine dining restaurant, art-deco bar with terrace, trendy Asian-fusion eatery, hip cafe and day lounge for dogs.

 Hamburg’s fine art museum is one of the largest in Germany.
 Founded in 1850, Kunsthalle Hamburg houses one of the few comprehensive art collections in Germany that showcases seven centuries of Europe art.
 Art aficionado’s planning a gay Hamburg getaway will love exploring the artistic works, which date from the Middle Ages to present day.